akira-nkgw/Data-Visualization-New-York-City-Airbnb/README.md

 Data visualization of Airbnb data in New York City.

 ### Project Intro/Objective
-The purpose of this project is to understand Airbnb listing and .
+The purpose of this project is to understand Airbnb listings in New York City and make a suggestion to the hotel industry.
 The Data was taken snapshoot in 2018.
 The data file in the repository is "AB_NYC_2019.csv".
 Primary source for this data is Kaggle the link below. https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data